High Evolutionary: Fictional character biography

+Continuing his work on Counter-Earth, the High Evolutionary uses his technology to accelerate Counter-Earth to combine it with Earth.
+Falcon and Viv Vision are unexpectedly teleported to Counter-Earth and brought to the High Evolutionary.
+He decides to evolve them, starting by turning Viv into a human.
+The High Evolutionary is seemingly killed when his teleporter malfunctions; in reality, he has been transported to another dimension as living data.
+The High Evolutionary is returned to his dimension by the Knights of Wundagore, but leaves Counter-Earth after being disappointed with the outcome of his experiment.

 In the prelude to the "Hunted" storyline, Kraven the Hunter hunts several of the New Men to draw out the High Evolutionary.
-Kraven cuts a deal with the High Evolutionary to take his DNA sample and create 87 clones of him in order for them to go out into the world and prove themselves to Kraven.
-The High Evolutionary agrees to the terms and creates the clones.
-The Last Son of Kraven kills the other clones and proves himself to Kraven the Hunter.
+Kraven cuts a deal with the High Evolutionary to take his DNA sample and create 87 clones of him.
+The Last Son of Kraven kills the other clones and proves himself to Kraven.

-In Spider-Boy, the High Evolutionary is revealed to have known Madame Monstrosity, who also experiments with creating Humanimals.
-He was not pleased with the demonstration that fused a plumber with a crab nor the fact that Madame Monstrosity has not created Humanimals who can shift between their human and animal forms.
+In the series Spider-Boy, the High Evolutionary is revealed to have known Madame Monstrosity, who also experiments with creating Humanimals.
+He is not pleased with the demonstration that fuses a plumber with a crab and Madame Monstrosity's failure to create Humanimals who can shift between their human and animal forms.
 The High Evolutionary leaves, advising Madame Monstrosity not to contact him again.
-After Madame Monstrosity transforms herself into a chimera to battle Spider-Boy and is defeated, the High Evolutionary saves her and takes her to be studied, being impressed with her form.
+After Madame Monstrosity transforms herself into a chimera to battle Spider-Boy, the High Evolutionary takes her to be studied, being impressed with her form.